Archihub-App/.github/profile/README.md

 Furthermore, aiming to leverage the most out of the new and exciting AI models released by the community, Archihub supports plugins.
 This functionality expands the application's capabilities, enhancing document utilization and extracting maximum information for easy retrieval.

-This development draws from the experience in managing files from various public entities in Colombia, such as the National Center for Historical Memory, the Museum of Memory, the Art, Science, and Technology Line of IDARTES, the Truth Commission, and the Special Jurisdiction for Peace.
+This development draws from the experience in managing files from various public entities in Colombia, such as the National Center for Historical Memory, the Museum of Memory, the Art, Science, and Technology Line of IDARTES, the Truth Commission, the Nacional Archive, and the Special Jurisdiction for Peace.
 A special thanks to all these entities and the teams that comprised them for making this possible.